The Best Dictation Microphone for Radiologists in 2026

 Cons

-• Trackball might be not too reliable or has a steep learning courve
+• Trackball might not be too reliable or has a steep learning curve

 • No wireless option — see the SpeechMike Premium Air below

 In this selection, this is the only wireless dictation microphone for radiologists.
-It connects to a distence of up to 16 feet or 5 meters allowing radiologists to move around while dictating without having to think about cables.
-This microphone comes with a docking station that allows for high-speed recharching.
+It connects to a distance of up to 16 feet or 5 meters allowing radiologists to move around while dictating without cables.
+This microphone comes with a docking station that allows for high-speed recharging.

 Pros

-• This is the only wireless option in this selection
+• The only wireless option in this selection

 • Less cables on your desk